 Studying at Christ Church is a great experience!
 The equipment is industry standard and our supportive tutors run lots of useful workshops to help you learn how to use it.

 Studying at Christ Church is a great experience!
 The equipment is industry standard and our supportive tutors run lots of useful workshops to help you learn how to use it.Rob

 Our Film Production course will provide you with the mix of technical, production and business skills you need to work in the creative industries.

-You’ll use a range of digital cameras including Canon, Blackmagic Ursa Mini Pro and Arri Amira and you can gain skills in the use of 16mm film.
-Post-production facilities include Avid Media Composer.
-You’ll have access to pro-tools and grading software such as the full Adobe Creative Suite.
+You’ll use a range of digital cameras including Canon, Blackmagic Ursa Mini Pro and Arri Alexa Mini LF (used in the BAFTA best British winning film, 1917).
+Other equipment includes Steadicam, Mix Pre-3 (portable sound recorders) and a range of lighting.
+Post Production facilities include AVID Media Composer.
+You’ll also have access to Pro-Tools and the full Adobe Creative Suite.

 Regular visits from working professionals will enrich your studies and offer up-to-the-minute insights into the industry.

 The film industry is a vibrant and creative sector driven by the demand for prime-time drama, digital and web-based productions.
 It requires talented, creative people with specialist technical skills and our highly practical course is designed to give you exactly this.

 You'll spend around 70% of the course learning the practical elements of film production with the remaining 30% of time studying theory.
 Throughout the course, you'll be able to develop your technical and creative skills to a professional level and use your creative flair to complete a compelling production in your final year.
 This important project is a great opportunity for you to showcase your talents and develop your experience to help you with seeking employment.

 A typical offer would be 88-112 UCAS Tariff points.